 Professor Dubin completed his A.B. from Dartmouth College in three years with distinction in government and J.D. from N.Y.U.
 Law School where he was an Arthur Garfield Hays Civil Rights-Civil Liberties Fellow.
-He served as law clerk to U.S. District Judge John L. Kane Jr.; assistant counsel for the NAACP Legal Defense and Educational Fund, Inc.; director of litigation for the Harlem Neighborhood Office of the Legal Aid Society, Civil Division; assistant attorney general in the Civil Rights Bureau of the N.Y.
+He served as law clerk to U.S. District Judge John L. Kane Jr.; assistant counsel for the NAACP Legal Defense and Educational Fund, Inc.; director of litigation and staff attorney for the Harlem Neighborhood Office of the Legal Aid Society, Civil Division; assistant attorney general in the Civil Rights Bureau of the N.Y.
 State Attorney General's Office; and Marvin M. Karpatkin Fellow on the American Civil Liberties Union’s national staff.
 Immediately prior to joining the Rutgers–Newark law faculty in 1999, he was a professor of law and director of clinical programs at St. Mary’s Law School, where he received the faculty award for teaching excellence, founded and directed the first in-house clinic, and served as the founding faculty advisor to the Black Allied Law Students Association and coach of the Frederick Douglass Moot Court Team.

 In 2002, the National Equal Justice Library selected his article, “Torquemada Meets Kafka: The Misapplication of the Issue Exhaustion Doctrine to Inquisitorial Administrative Proceedings” (Columbia Law Review), for the Edgar and Jean Cahn Award as one of the 20th century’s most outstanding articles about equal justice for lower-income persons.
 The U.S. Supreme Court twice cited this article in Sims v.
 Apfel, 530 U.S. 103 (2000), a case in which Professor Dubin served as co-counsel, principal drafter of the petitioner’s main brief, and principal strategist of the petitioner’s position in this successful appeal.